 It is also possible to take additional steps beyond just naming a guardian for your pet.
 Vet care and other costs of caring for a pet can be a significant financial commitment.
 You may wish to leave a trust in order to provide for your animal.
 Your trust document can specify exactly how the money is to be used and the trustee will have a fiduciary duty to ensure that the cash is used for your intended purpose to provide the best life possible for your pet.

-Unsworth LaPlante, PLC understands the importance of providing for a pet and we will help to ensure that your pet plan will allow your animal to get the best care possible.
+Unsworth LaPlante, PLLC understands the importance of providing for a pet and we will help to ensure that your pet plan will allow your animal to get the best care possible.
 Our Vermont pet planning lawyers offer assistance to clients statewide, including in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury and Newport.
-Contact us via phone today at 802-879-7133 or contact us online to learn more about the assistance that we offer to pet owners.